 MYTH #3 – Premium or expensive cigars are fundamentally better (you get what you pay for.)

 This is a tricky one because it is only partially true.
 If you pay a lot for a cigar, you definitely get a better looking smoke.
 And your cigar may be substantively better than a cheaper smoke only because we are comparing apples and filing cabinets.
 It is true that some “value” cigars use cheaper materials, short fillers, and aren’t constructed as well.
 But none of this means it has to be that way.
 Nor does it speak at all to the actual quality of the premium cigar.
 I’ve had economy cigars that were every bit as good, or better, than a premium smoke.
-In fact, I refuse to pay premium prices for a cigar – especially once I realized I was paying for smoke… and mirrors.

 As I mentioned before, decisions are made all along the supply line that effect the final product, often negatively, but based solely on how it will make the final cigar product look.
 Inferior tobaccos are selected if they look better and will be easier to work, regardless of their actual quality.